Thebbie-A/Thebbie-A/README.md

 My name is Deborah Arthur

-- 🌱 I’m currently advancing my skiils in Data Analysis.
+- 🌱 I am a Data Analyst.
 - 👯 I’m looking forward to collaborate on data related projects.
 - 💬 Ask me anything relating to Tech and Arts.